Skip to content

 • png

-Note that for this endpoint, unlike POST /v1/gpt/ask, some parameters are not required such as top_k, keyword_ngram, is_keyword_enabled.
+Note that for this endpoint, unlike POST /v1/maira/ask, some parameters are not required such as top_k, keyword_ngram, is_keyword_enabled.